arh95/RotationHelper/README.md

 **WIP**

+6/5/24 NOTE: Had to stop servers to save money, so app will not be available at all times.
+If you'd like to see the app deployed to production, feel free to reach out and i can spin things up for you

 The Rotation Helper is meant to be a tool for volleyball captains to easily draw up different rotations of their players, including substitutions and liberos, on the go.
 The intent is to deploy this app as a mobile-optimized web page that I can distribute to my local volleyball rec league.

-This repo is currently integrated with AWS Amplify, and you can access a deployed version of the main branch's latest code here: https://main.d3qbeni7s82jdw.amplifyapp.com
+~This repo is currently integrated with AWS Amplify, and you can access a deployed version of the main branch's latest code here: https://main.d3qbeni7s82jdw.amplifyapp.com~

 Explanation of Volleyball Rotations: <br/>
 https://www.ncaa.com/news/volleyball-women/article/2023-07-09/college-volleyball-rotation-explained